Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/Python/10_Potentiometer_&_LED.rst

 Move the program folder “Freenove_Ultimate_Starter_Kit_for_ESP32_S3/Python/Python_Codes” to disk(D) in advance with the path of “D:/Micropython_Codes”.

-Open “Thonny”, click  “This computer” -> “D:” -> “Micropython_Codes” -> “10.1_Soft_LED” and double click “Soft_LED.py”.
+Open “Thonny”, click  “This computer” -> “D:” -> “Micropython_Codes” -> “Soft_LED” and double click “Soft_LED.py”.

 Soft_LED
 ------------------------------------